 |Fast-forward through or skip commercials with cloud DVR||Yes||Yes||Yes||No (Yes with $15 option)|

-With all that in mind, here's a guide to brave the new world of live TV streaming over the internet, as well as other cord-cutting options available today, starting with our favorite recommendations for the best TV streaming service.
+With all that in mind, here's a guide to the brave new world of live TV streaming over the internet, as well as other cord-cutting options available today, starting with our favorite recommendations for the best TV streaming service.

 With its best-in-class channel selection and cloud DVR, YouTube TV is our favorite option for cord-cutters who want the perks of cable without the hassle.
 Like all premium-priced ($50-ish) services, however, its relatively high monthly fee makes it more difficult to save money over a traditional cable subscription.

 Sling TV costs more than AT&T Watch TV ($15) and Philo ($20) but has better channels, more options and a better interface, so it's worth the extra money in our opinion.
-And it's still dirt-cheap compared to the other services, let alone cable.
+And it's still dirt-cheap compared to the other streaming services, let alone cable.

 Sling is cheaper than premium services like YouTube TV and Hulu with Live TV because it has very few local stations.
-Confusingly, it also has two $25-per-month channel packages, Sling Orange and Sling Blue.
+Confusingly, it also has two $30-per-month channel packages, Sling Orange and Sling Blue.
 While some channels are available on both Sling Orange and Sling Blue, the two differ significantly with other channel offerings: Orange is basically the ESPN/Disney package, while Blue is the Fox/NBC package.

 Why is Watch TV so cheap?
 It lacks locals, much like Sling TV, doesn't have any dedicated sports channels and, with the exception of CNN, is missing news channels, too.
 And many of the shows on the channels it does have can be watched on-demand with a Hulu subscription for less.

 On the other hand, it's solid for the price.
-Its lineup of include 30 channels, some of which -- like AMC, HGTV, and BBC America -- are no longer available on the more expensive AT&T TV Now.
+Its lineup includes 30 channels, some of which -- like AMC, HGTV, and BBC America -- are no longer available on the more expensive AT&T TV Now.
 The interface is fun and easy to navigate.
 It's available on most other major streaming platforms, except for Roku, and some AT&T wireless plan customers get it for free.

 With the least cable-like interface of its competitors, Hulu's greatest asset is the integration of live TV with its significant catalog of on-demand content for one price.
 Unfortunately, the interface frustrations apparent with the standard service are amplified once you add live TV.
-Another issue is that you'll have to pay another $10 per month to get the ability to skip commercials on Hulu's cloud DVR (the base cloud DVR, which is included, doesn't permit skipping ads).
+Another issue is that you'll have to pay another $10 a month to get the ability to skip commercials on Hulu's cloud DVR (the base cloud DVR, which is included, doesn't permit skipping ads).
 Its channel count is solid, however, and with Hulu's catalog included (Handmaid's Tale, anyone?) it's a top competitor, but its higher price puts it out of the running for now.

 How to shop for cord-cutting live TV services

 Each of the services above offers a different mix of channels, so your first step should be choosing one that carries your "can't miss" cable channels and shows.
-And some of the most important channels are locals, namely ABC, CBS, Fox, and NBC.
+And some of the most important channels are locals, namely ABC, CBS, Fox and NBC.
 Not every service offers all of them in every area.